Are There Home Remedies for Gout?

 - Maintaining adequate hydration is key for minimizing the frequency and intensity of attacks.

-- Cherry juice may decrease the intensity and severity of attacks.
+- Drinking cherry juice may decrease the intensity and severity of attacks.

 Must Read Articles Related to Gout